-If you are looking for books for advanced readers — particularly second graders that are reading and comprehending well above their grade level —this selection of books has been curated just for you!
+If you are looking for books for advanced readers — particularly second and third graders that are reading and comprehending well above their grade level —this selection of books has been curated just for you!

 *This post contains affiliate links.

 The best books for advanced readers, particularly that challenging group of strong second & third graders!!!

 There’s one group of readers that I find the most challenging to pair with excellent books.
 Who, you ask?

 The advanced second graders (kids anywhere from 7-9 years old), those children who are not only strong readers, but also very mature socially and emotionally.

 Who are these kids, and why is selecting books for advanced readers so difficult??

 Typically, advanced readers are the kids whose reading skills progressed rapidly soon after they learned the fundamentals of reading.
 These kids often read for fun — and they read voraciously at that.